jackmaden/philosophybreak/src/pages/articles/what-is-existentialism-3-core-principles-of-existentialist-philosophy/index.md

 To overcome the anxiety and alienation that a recognition of our ultimate freedom and responsibility can cause in us, we should face up to who we are — including the fact that we are mortals who will one day die, [as other philosophies like Epicureanism advise](/articles/why-death-is-nothing-to-fear-lucretius-epicureanism/) — and be true to it, refusing to bow down to anything that compromises our personal freedom or authenticity, be it external pressures, societal norms, or escapist pleasures.

-As Webber puts it, the existentialism of Sartre and de Beauvoir begins with “eudaimonist arguments for the virtue of authenticity” and finally affirms “a categorical moral imperative of authenticity”.
+As Webber puts it, the existentialism of Sartre and Beauvoir begins with “eudaimonist arguments for the virtue of authenticity” and finally affirms “a categorical moral imperative of authenticity”.

-Yale professor Noreen Khawaja, meanwhile, in her work <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/B01NBG611K/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B01NBG611K&linkId=38cffdee0e816a693095289fae1d474a">The Religion of Existence</a> confirms that “the idea of personal authenticity [is] at the center of existential thought.”
+Yale professor Noreen Khawaja, meanwhile, in her work <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/B01NBG611K/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B01NBG611K&linkId=38cffdee0e816a693095289fae1d474a">The Religion of Existence</a> confirms that

+>the idea of personal authenticity [is] at the center of existential thought.

+[Sartre’s famous discussion of the waiter and bad faith](/articles/sartre-waiter-bad-faith-and-the-harms-of-inauthenticity/) typifies the existentialist approach to authenticity, as does [Beauvoir’s theory of authentic love](/articles/authentic-love-simone-de-beauvoir-on-what-makes-a-healthy-relationship/).

 ## Where does existentialism leave us?

 <span class="big-letter">I</span>n summary, then, while the popular conception of existentialism rather narrowly revolves around dread and angst in a meaningless universe, the formal philosophical movement is more holistic, and generally involves three core principles.

 Firstly, it involves a recognition of the foundational importance of the _phenomenological, intentional_ first-person perspective in properly understanding ourselves and the world.

 Secondly, it refers to an acknowledgement of the _freedom and responsibility_ we have in our lived experience.

 And finally, it defends the idea that personal _authenticity_ is our chief virtue, for it allows us to face up to who we are, live in harmony with the world, and thereby reduce our feelings of anxiety and alienation.

 This rather spiritual struggle takes place against the backdrop of an uncaring, Godless universe — one that we have been ‘thrown’ into and left to deal with ourselves — meaning that though many existentialists were atheists, their writing, as Khawaja puts it, “_feels_ religious to its readers.”